How to Remove Tartar from Teeth?

 How Does Tartar Affect Gums and Teeth?

 Tartar and plaque irritate the gums, causing inflammation and gum disease.
-The early stages of gum disease are reversible and are known as gingivitis.
-The common symptoms of the oral condition are –
+The earliest stage of gum disease is known as gingivitis, and it is reversible with proper oral hygiene and professional care.

 And that’s not all – the bacteria that cause periodontitis can leach into the bloodstream, increasing your risk of heart and lung disease.
 This is why it is very important to get in touch with a professional if you notice any of these signs or symptoms.